NativeScript/docs-v7/ApiReference/http/README.md

 ------|------------
 [HttpRequestOptions](../http/HttpRequestOptions.md) | Provides options for the http requests.
 [HttpResponse](../http/HttpResponse.md) | Encapsulates HTTP-response information from an HTTP-request.
-[HttpContent](../http/HttpContent.md) | Encapsulates the content of an HttpResponse.

 ##### Functions
  - **getString(** url _String_ **)** _Promise_...